Local Interpretations for Explainable Natural Language Processing: A Survey: Interpretable Methods

 Tasks used for examining the interpretable methods discussed above include sentiment analysis, reading comprehension, natural machine translation, question answering and visual question answering.
 Below we list and summarise some common datasets that are used for these tasks:

 \begin{enumerate} \item \textit{BeerAdvocate review dataset} \cite{mcauley2012learning} is a multi-aspect sentiment analysis dataset which contains around 1.5 million beer reviews written by online users.
 The average length of each review is about 145 words.
-These reviews are associated with the overall review for the beer or a particular aspect such as the appearance, smell, palate and taste.
-Each written review also has a corresponding overall rating for beer as well as another four different ratings for the four review aspects, where each rating ranges from 0 to 5.
+These reviews are associated with the overall review of the beer or a particular aspect, such as the appearance, smell, palate and taste.
+Each written review also has a corresponding overall rating for beer and another four different ratings for the four review aspects, where each rating ranges from 0 to 5.

 \item \textit{IMDB} \cite{maas2011learning} is a large movie review usually used for binary sentiment classification.
 The dataset contains 50k reviews labelled as positive or negative and is split in half into train and test sets.
 The average length for each review is 231 words and 10.7 sentences.